 Statistics: calibration and parameter estimation algorithms for continuous-time models using discrete observations; option price prediction; regularisation

 Many of his papers are available on arXiv.

-Emails: aleks dot mijatovic at gmail dot com or a dot mijatovic at warwick dot ac dot uk or amijatovic at turing dot ac dot uk
+Email: aleks dot mijatovic at gmail dot com (a dot mijatovic at warwick dot ac dot uk or amijatovic at turing dot ac dot uk also work)

 Office: D0.14 Zeeman Building